WangHelin1997/SCNN/code/readme.txt

-src file for my SCNN.
+src file for my SCNN on ESC50.
-Dataset: ESC50 and DCASE2018 Task1.